IntersectMBO/plutus/plutus-ledger-api/exe/analyse-script-events/README.md

 ```

 The first part of the name specifies the slot containing the first script event
-in the file; the number of events per file is not fixed, but later files
+in the file; the number of events per file is not fixed, but the more recent
-typically contain about 50,000 events.
-The files contain scripts which have
+files typically contain about 50,000 events.
+The files contain scripts which
-been run on the chain, together with their inputs encoded using the
+have been run on the chain, together with their inputs encoded using the
 [Data](https://github.com/input-output-hk/plutus/blob/master/plutus-core/plutus-core/src/PlutusCore/Data.hs)
 type.
 For standard validation scripts the inputs consist of datum, redeemer, and
 script context; for minting policies the inputs are a redeemer and script